 If you're using iCloud Photos with iOS 10 or macOS Sierra, you may see a warning icon in the upper-right corner of the photo or video, or you may see an alert message.
 To fully view, edit or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.

 iCloud Photos retains media in its original format, resolution and frame rate.
 If your device can't fully view, edit or duplicate HEIF or HEVC media in iCloud Photos, or displays it at a lower resolution, upgrade to iOS 11 or later or macOS High Sierra or later.

 When you share media using other methods, such as AirDrop, Messages or email, it may be shared in a more compatible format, such as JPEG or H.264, depending on whether the receiving device supports the newer media format.

 Converting this media

-You can convert HEIF and HEVC media by exporting to a different format from an Apple or third-party app.
+You can convert HEIF and HEVC media by exporting it to a different format from an Apple or third-party app.
 For example:

-- If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format such as JPEG or PNG before saving.
+- If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.

-- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure the HEVC checkbox isn’t selected.
+- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC checkbox isn’t selected.